sheerun/s3_file_field/README.md

 Works as an extension of [jQuery File Upload](http://blueimp.github.io/jQuery-File-Upload/) JavaScript plugin and supports IE 7-10.

+Note: Since 1.0.2 gem works with both Rails 3 and Rails 4.

 ## Installation

 Add this line to your application's Gemfile: